ni/nimble/CONTRIBUTING.md

 - [Nimble Components XD Library](https://xd.adobe.com/view/33ffad4a-eb2c-4241-b8c5-ebfff1faf6f6-66ac/)
 - [Nimble Components Figma Library](https://www.figma.com/file/PO9mFOu5BCl8aJvFchEeuN/Nimble_Components?node-id=1295%3A77205&mode=dev)
 - [Nimble technologies walkthrough video](https://nio365.sharepoint.com/:v:/s/SystemLinkDesignSystem/EY4c8IRUechPgBkomuIDwwEB2rl66Tg2CJxY0nfPsqSb8g?e=fWViGm) (NI internal)

-## Getting started

-First step in development is to build the monorepo which requires the following to be installed:

-- Node.js version 20+ (run `node --version`) and npm version 10+ (run `npm --version`) which can be downloaded from https://nodejs.org/en/download/
-- .NET 6 SDK (`6.0.418 <= version < 7`) which can be downloaded from https://dotnet.microsoft.com/en-us/download
-   - Run `dotnet --info` to verify the required version of the SDK is installed.
-A `v6` install is required, but it's fine if later versions are installed too.

-From the `nimble` directory:

-1. Run `npm install`
-2. Run `npm run build` (Alternatively in Visual Studio Code **Terminal » Run Build Task…** [Mac: `cmd+shift+B` Windows: `ctrl+shift+B`])
-3. Run `npm run storybook -w @ni/nimble-components` to view the components in Storybook

-    **Note**: You will need to refresh your browser window to see style changes made in source.

-Now that you can build the monorepo see the `CONTRIBUTING.md` for the packages you would like to contribute to.

 ## Develop new components